post-self/post-self.ink/content/stories/made-in-the-image.md

 "The Odists move where they dally still, yes?" they continue.
 "Michelle Hadje uploaded and then made herself ten.
 Ten made themselves one hundred.
 We continue more than a thousand of us now, all stemming from one mind.

 "Some of those thousand leave behind new instances of themselves to individuate and make their own selves over the years, and others hardly fork at all.
-Even within our very own clade, we bear the clade's spectrum of post-humanity.
+Even within our very own clade, we bear the spectrum of post-humanity.
 We remain all of us post-Michelle.
 You embody post-From Whence, who in turn embodies post-Oh, But To Whom."

 "I do not know that...ah, that either of them have considered a life such as this," I muse, scuffing at the dirt with a pawful of long, dull claws.

 "You flower with different petals.
 You stem from them, yes; you *shared* their roots and stalks, but you grow differently.
 You blossomed your own person decades back."

 "More than a century," I muse.
-"Is it wrong of me, then, to wonder if Michelle had this in her?"
+"Is it wrong of me, then, to wonder if Michelle had this in her?
+Before uploading, that is."

 Roots rolls onto their side and curls around to face me, making it far easier to focus on them.
 "This more skunkly identity?
 Becoming an animal?
 A creature?
 A *critter?*" They waggle their forepaws at me.